 It’s hard to concentrate on working when the bustle of the outside world (or your remote work partner) is constantly worming its way into your ears.
 Noise-cancelling headphones offer a reprieve, quieting things down so you can relax or focus on your work or project — that’s the idea, at least.
 I often hear people say “noise cancelling” when referring to any over-ear headphones, but that terminology can be a bit confusing and simplistic.
 Sure, all headphones block out some noise — after all, when you're listening to music, it's hard to hear your partner, family member or roommate trying to get your attention across the hall.

-“If you just put on a headphone that covers your ears, there’s no real ‘cancellation’ — it’s just blocking noise,” explains Karen Panetta, a fellow with the IEEE and dean of graduate studies at the Tufts University School of Engineering.
+“If you just put on a headphone that covers your ears, there’s no real ‘cancellation’ — it’s just blocking noise,” explained Karen Panetta, a fellow with the Institute of Electrical and Electronics Engineers and dean of graduate studies at the Tufts University School of Engineering.
 This is typically called passive noise isolation.
 And it’s nothing to jeer at — it’ll be a long time before brands abandon the use of fabrics, leathers, foam and other fillers to wall in your sound.
 But while traditional headphones block sound by using earcup designs that fully enclose your ears — like a set of earmuffs — active noise cancelling is something different entirely.

 - It usually involves a battery — in contrast to typical headphones that solely draw power from the device they’re connected to.